isr-martinez1224/BankingProjectV3/README.md

   <img src="docs/showcase/console_.JPG"/>
 </p>

-When the customer successfully logs into their account, they are greeted on the dashboard with their name and
+When the customer successfully logs into their account, they are greeted on the dashboard with their name and available balance.
+A customer account has 7 possible choices:

+0. **View Recent Transactions**

+   Customer can see all recent transactions made on their account

+1. **Deposit Money**

+   Customer can add money to their account

+2. **Withdraw Money**

+   Customer can take money out of their account

+3. **Add a Friend**

+   Customer can add another customer user as a friend in their contact list

+4. **Send Money**

+   Customer can send money to a friend in their contact list

+5. **Request Money**

+   Customer can request to recieve money from a friend in their contact list

+6. **Sign Off**

+   Customer signs out of their account, program returns to main menu

+### Deposit Money